 Login to the JOSS website and fill out the JOSS submission form.
 When you fill out the form, be sure to mention and link to the approved pyOpenSci review.

-The scope of packages accepted by pyOpenSci is in some cases different from those accepted by JOSS.
+The scope of packages accepted by pyOpenSci is sometimes different from those accepted by JOSS.
 Not all pyOpenSci accepted packages will be accepted by JOSS.
-Further, packages that have been previously published elsewhere may not be eligible to published with JOSS unless significant changes and improvements to package functionality have been made.
+Further, packages that have been previously published elsewhere may not be eligible to be published with JOSS unless significant changes and improvements to package functionality have been made.

-JOSS will accept the pyOpenSci review and direct the author through the
+JOSS will accept the pyOpenSci review and direct the author to check their

 paper.md file.
 Once the package is accepted by JOSS,